 Routing algorithms in sensor networks have to be efficient in a network typically characterized as wireless (each node communicates using radio signals), ad-hoc (the set of nodes changes over time), and energy-constrained (nodes are batterypowered).
-Although in the literature different algorithms for ad-hoc wireless sensor networks have been proposed, they mainly focus on finding the shortest path without considering energy consumption or network lifetime.
-Therefore, an active area of research in sensor networks is the design of new, ad-hoc, wireless routing protocols that allow to route information in an energy-efficient way.
+These requirements differ from those for ad-hoc wireless routing protocols because they require to minimize energy consumption and extend network lifetime.
+Therefore, an active area of research in sensor networks is the development of energy-efficient ad-hoc wireless routing protocols that allow to route information in an energy-efficient way.
 Several recent surveys describe routing algorithms for wireless sensor networks [3][13].
 However, most of these approaches are proposed from network research either by extending existing ad-hoc wireless routing algorithms or by proposing new ones.
 Therefore, we only review some significant MAS contributions hereafter.
-Probably the most salient contributions on this issue come from applying techniques from Computational Mechanism Design (CMD)[9].
+Probably the most salient contributions on this issue come from applying techniques from Computational Mechanism Design (CMD)[8].
 CMD is a field that studies the development of agent interaction protocols to achieve a specific outcome (maximize a global function or achieve some global properties) taking into account the fact that agents are self-interested.
 This is usually done by designing mechanisms that give incentives to each agent to behave as the designer intends (usually a payment scheme that provides payments to the agents in exchange of their services).
 Along this line, Rogers et al. [24] develop a new energy-aware self-organized routing algorithm for sensor networks where sensors transmit only data to the sink.
 Their mechanism performs a greedy optimization because sensors take their routing decisions using only local information (the expected lifetimes and their distances to the sink and to their neighbours).
 In their mechanism, sensors use a communication protocol that allows sensors to find and select another sensor that is willing to act as a mediator and a payment scheme that ensures that sensors will only be acting as mediators in cases in which the overall performance of the sensor network is improved.
 Although this CMD schema is typically applied in sensor networks where sensors are owned by different stakeholders [23], they propose to apply it to the design of a single-owner sensor network due to the simplicity and well-studied properties of CMD.
 However, a comparison of the gain in terms of performance of these mechanisms in front of other well-known energy-efficient routing protocols is not provided.